-Balance Sheet as of 31 December 20 23 31 December 2022 (£000s) Statutory Results Adjustments Solvency II Results Statutory Results Adjustments Solvency II Results Deferred Tax Assets 64 (64) - 78 (9) 69
+Balance Sheet as of 31 31 December 2024 31 December 2023 23 (£000s) Statutory Results Adjustments Solvency II Results Statutory Results Adjustments Solvency II Results Deferred Tax Assets 52 - 52 64 (64) -

 Deferred tax assets are recognised for the estimated future tax effects of temporary differences between the carrying value of an item and its tax value, with the exception of differences arising from the initial recognition of goodwill and of assets and liabilities that do not impact taxable or accounting profits.
 A tax asset is recognised for tax loss carry forwards to the extent that it is probable at the reporting date that future taxable profits will be available against which the unused tax losses and unused tax credits can be utilised (IAS 12.5).
 IAS 12 prescribes the accounting treatment for income taxes.
 Current tax liabilities or assets for the current and prior periods shall be measured at the amount expected to be paid to or recovered from the taxation authorities, using the tax rates that have been enacted or substantively enacted by the end of the reporting period (IAS 12.46).
-Deferred tax assets and liabilities are measured at the tax rates that are expected to apply to the period when the asset is realised or the liability is settled, based on tax rates/laws that have been enacted or substantively enacted by the end of IAS 12.47).
+Deferred tax assets and liabilities are measured at the tax rates that are expected to apply to the period when the asset is realised or the liability is settled, based on tax rates/laws that have been enacted or substantively enacted by the end of the reporting period (IAS 12.47).